 The Staples High School Class of 1961 graduate produced “Hello, It’s Me.”
 He managed Todd Rundgren and Kris Kristofferson — as well as (with Albert Grossman) the careers of Bob Dylan, Janis Joplin, The Band, Odetta, and Peter Paul & Mary.
 He did publicity for the Dave Clark 5 and Herman’s Hermits.

-With such varied careers — and so much going on — he could be forgiven for losing the negatives of photos he took nearly 50 years ago.
+With such varied careers — and so much going on — he could be forgiven for losing the negatives of photos he took half a century ago.

 These were up close, personal — and superb — shots of some of the biggest names in the music world.

 The Stones.
 Janis Joplin.
 The Band.
 Johnny Winter.
 Gordon Lightfoot.
 James Cotton.
 Ian and Sylvia.
 All are artists Friedman worked with in the 1960s.

 In 2016, his wife Donna stumbled upon them.
 They’re remarkable — not just for their power and professionalism, but because they’re atypical musician images.

 They’re much more human.
 Freidman took his photos as a friend, not a “photographer.”

 But he was a damn good one, for sure.

 Friedman spent several months printing, restoring and mounting the photos.

 He displayed them at a pop-up gallery the next year, in Bedford Square.
 Developer David Waldman offered him the space, after seeing one photo and hearing his stories.